 |

-Members must declare a conflict of interest for item(s) at meetings before the items are discussed.
-They must submit a written conflict of interest declaration form to the Office of the City Clerk to be captured in public record.
-After making a declaration, a member cannot participate or vote on the item and cannot seek to influence the item.
+Members must declare any conflict of interest for item(s) at a meeting before that item is discussed and submit a written conflict of interest declaration form to the City Clerk.
+Information from the conflict-of-interest declaration form is included below as part of the Declaration of Interest Registry.
+After making a declaration, a member cannot participate in discussion or vote on the item and cannot seek to influence any decision or recommendation related to that item.

 ---|---|---|---|---|